nebula-orchestrator/manager/README.md

 wish you could have the assurance that your service will always use the latest code\envvars\etc in all of it's edge locations? want the ability to stop\start a globally distributed service with a single command?

-Nebula was designed from the ground up to answer all of this needs and much more, refer to the [documentation](http://nebula.readthedocs.io/en/latest/) if your seeing on how to use it.
+Nebula was designed from the ground up to answer all of this needs and much more, refer to the [documentation](http://nebula.readthedocs.io/en/latest/) if your interested in seeing on how to use it.

 This repo is the api manager component of Nebula container orchestrator, it's the API endpoint through which Nebula apps are managed.